jchavanton/voip_perf/README.md

 ### ABOUT
-voip_perf is initialy a fork from pjsip-apps/src/samples/pjsip-perf.c
+voip_perf is initially a fork from pjsip-apps/src/samples/pjsip-perf.c

 It is a complete program to measure the performance of PJSIP or other SIP endpoints.
 It consists of two